It's important to consider the pros and cons of each.

 What percent of Canadians have chosen a three-year fixed

+In 2020, nearly half of the mortgages, approximately 49%, had a five-year fixed rate.
+However, a dramatic shift occurred within the past year as the Bank of Canada increased its policy interest rate from 0.25% in February 2022 to a staggering 4.50% by January 2023.
+As a consequence, mortgage rates also climbed, prompting Canadians to gravitate towards shorter mortgage terms, offering more affordable rates, to secure their ideal residences.
 In June 2023 Statistics Canada reported that chartered banks advanced $8.2 billion in funds towards residential mortgages that were insured by mortgage insurance.
 Of that amount, $3.7 billion were 3 or 4 year term and $1.9 billion were for terms 5 years or higher.
-What this means that generally, Canadians that got their mortgages from chartered banks chose a 3 to 4 year term 45.4% of the time, while they chose a 5 year or higher term only 22.7% of the time.
-For the uninsured side of mortgages, chartered banks advanced $39.5 billion in funds in June.
+This means that generally, Canadians that got their mortgages from chartered banks chose a 3 to 4 year term 45.4% of the time, while they chose a 5 year or higher term only 22.7% of the time.
+In June 2023, Canadians choosing a 3 to 4 year term for their mortgages from chartered banks was double (45.4%) the number choosing a 5 year or higher term (22.7%).
+Chartered banks advanced $39.5 billion in funds for the uninsured side of mortgages in June.
 Of that, $21 billion was towards mortgages with terms that were 3 or 4 years. $3.9 billion was advanced for mortgage terms 5 years and up.
 This means that for Canadians who got an uninsured mortgage from chartered banks in June, 53.3% took a 3 or 4 year term and only 9.8% took a 5 year or higher term.
-From these statistics, it becomes clear that Canadians prefer a shorter 3 year mortgage term as compared to a 5 year term in the current rising rate environment.
+From these statistics, it becomes clear that Canadians prefer a shorter 3 year mortgage term to a 5 year term in the current rising rate environment.
 The assumption is that, they believe that the mortgage rates will improve (become lower) when they renew in 3 years as compared to the rates that they have locked in for.
 Whether that is right or wrong will be decided in the future by the Bank of Canada and the economy.

 Why choose a five-year fixed rate mortgage